Discover

 peculiar supernova in M81 – named SN1993J.
 David Bishop,

-at the time a young astronomer from Westmoreland, New York, heard
+at the time a young astronomer from Westmoreland, New York,

-the Bright Supernovae web page.
-His new site
+site, he created the Bright Supernovae web

-expanded upon data already displayed on the ISN web page, which
+page.
+His new site expanded upon data already displayed on the

-later became inactive.
-It also featured discoveries from professional
+ISN web page, which later became inactive.
+It also featured

-search programs.
-At first the Bright Supernovae
+discoveries from professional search programs.
+At first the

-site listed all bright supernova discoveries (mag.18 or brighter)
+Bright Supernovae site listed all bright supernova

-found only in NGC and IC galaxies.
-By 1998, the page included
+discoveries (mag.18 or brighter) found only in NGC and IC galaxies.

-bright discoveries in galaxies from all catalogs.
-He also changed
+By 1998, the page included bright discoveries in galaxies from

-the site name to the Latest Supernovae web page.
+all catalogs.
+He also changed the site name to the Latest

 What information is displayed?